Solar Panels in Feenagh, Co. Limerick

 A system installed in Feenagh today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Feenagh
+Solar grants available in Feenagh

 Homeowners in Feenagh, Co.
 Limerick can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.